Tips for Buying Homeowners Insurance for First-Time Buyers

 Buying homeowners insurance is buying peace of mind for what is probably your biggest investment.
 While it’s optional if you’re paying cash for your new home, it’s required if you’re obtaining financing.
 In fact, your mortgage company won’t allow you to close on your new home until you have an insurance policy.
 Whether you’re forced to have homeowners insurance or not do you know what you’re actually buying?
-Below are just some of the things to consider when purchasing homeowners insurance.
+Below are just some of the things to consider when buying homeowners insurance for the first-time.

 Selecting an Insurance Carrier